-A. Executive Order 12866 (Regulatory Planning and Review) and DOT Regulatory Policies and Procedures cellular technology can be safely used
+A. Executive Order 12866 (Regulatory Planning and Review) and DOT Regulatory Policies and Procedures

 This action has been determined to be significant under Executive Order 12866 and the Department of Transportation's Regulatory Policies and Procedures.
 It has been reviewed by the Office of Management and Budget under that Order.